fantastech/notifier/README.txt

 = UPCOMING FEATURES =

 * Support for more languages in message templates.
-Currently only supports US_en.
+Currently only supports en_US.
 * Inbox - 2-way message communication with your contacts.
 * Reply to buttons in message templates.
 * More fields for contacts as per demand.